TheCuteOwl/Trap-Stealer/README.md

-If you have any idea of what i could add, open a pull requests or an issues ^^
+If you have any idea of what i could add, open a pull requests or an issues ^^, everything still work well

 ## 🌐 〢 Content
 - [🔰・Features](#features)